SayeedSanjana/PetSociety-E-Commerce-Site-/README.md

-#PetSociety-E-Commerce-Site
+# PetSociety-E-Commerce-Site
-A ecommerce site where the user have a option to view different types of animals and add their favourite animals to the cart the one they want as their pet and also can buy various sorts of pet accessories and pet foods
+A ecommerce site built with Django where the user have a option to view different types of animals and add their favourite animals to the cart the one they want as their pet and also can buy various sorts of pet accessories and pet foods